Thursday, April 2, 2020 1:30 PM to 3:00 PM

 From concrete seawalls in China that now cover 60% of the mainland coast, to the biggest terrestrial machines ever built in Germany, to psychedelic potash mines in Russia’s Ural Mountains, to metal festivals in the closed city of Norilsk, to the devastated Great Barrier Reef in Australia and surreal lithium evaporation ponds in the Atacama desert, the filmmakers have traversed the globe using high end production values and state of the art camera techniques to document evidence and experience of human planetary domination.

-At the intersection of art and science, Anthropocene: The Human Epoch witnesses in an experiential and non-didactic sense a critical moment in geological history — bringing a provocative and unforgettable experience of our species’ breadth and impact.
+At the intersection of art and science, Anthropocene: The Human Epoch witnesses a critical moment in geological history, providing a provocative and unforgettable experience of our species' impact.

 The film is narrated by Alicia Vikander.